-- The customer can use the LPU to protect segments where part of its code and data are stored. - 6.15 Management of security attributes (FMT_MSA.1) / Memories & Specification of management functions (FMT_SMF.1) / Memories - The TOE provides a dynamic Memory Protection Unit (MPU), that can be configured by the ES. - Other complementary memory protections are also available to the ES (LPU, NVM sector protection). - 6.16 Complete access control (FDP_ACC.2) / Memories & Security attribute based access control (FDP_ACF.1) / Memories - The TOE enforces the memory management policy for data access and code access thanks to a dynamic Memory Protection Unit (MPU), a Library Protection Unit (LPU), and sector protection, programmed by the ES. - Overriding the MPU and LPU set of access rights, depending on the TOE configuration, the TOE enforces protections on specific parts of the memories. - 6.17 Authentication Proof of Identity (FIA_API.1) - In Admin configuration or Genuine check configuration, the System Firmware provides commands based on a cryptographic mechanism which allows another IT product to check that the TOE is a genuine TOE. - 6.18 Inter-TSF trusted channel (FTP_ITC.1) / Loader, Basic data exchange confidentiality (FDP_UCT.1) / Loader, Data exchange integrity (FDP_UIT.1) / Loader & Audit storage (FAU_SAS.1) / Loader - In Admin configuration, the System Firmware provides a secure channel to allow another IT product to operate a maintenance transaction. - The ciphered data is automatically decrypted then stored in the requested memory. - A maintenance transaction can end only after a successful integrity check of the loaded data or an erase.
+6.15 Management of security attributes (FMT\MSA.1) / Memories & Specification of management functions (FMT\SMF.1) / Memories

+- The TOE provides a dynamic Memory Protection Unit (MPU), that can be configured by the ES. - The Library Protection Unit (LPU) offers complementary memory protections, that can be configured in Admin configuration, in case the LPU is not reserved to ST.

+6.16 Complete access control (FDP\ACC.2) / Memories & Security attribute based access control (FDP\ACF.1) / Memories

+- The TOE enforces the dynamic memory management policy for data access and code access thanks to a dynamic Memory Protection Unit (MPU), a Library Protection Unit (LPU), and complementary protection mechanisms, programmed by the ES. - Overriding the MPU and LPU set of access rights, depending on the TOE configuration, the TOE enforces protections on specific parts of the memories.

+6.17 Authentication Proof of Identity (FIA\API.1)

+In Admin configuration, the System Firmware provides commands based on a cryptographic mechanism which allows another IT product to check that the TOE is a genuine TOE.

+6.18 Inter-TSF trusted channel (FTP\ITC.1) / Loader, Basic data exchange confidentiality (FDP\UCT.1) / Loader, Data exchange integrity (FDP\UIT.1) / Loader & Audit storage (FAU SAS.1) / Loader

+- In Admin configuration, the System Firmware provides a secure channel to allow another IT product to operate a maintenance transaction. - The ciphered data is automatically decrypted then stored in the requested memory. - A maintenance transaction can end only after a successful integrity check of the loaded data or an erase.
 The identification data associated with the memory update is automatically logged during the session.

-6.19 Subset access control (FDP_ACC.1) / Loader & Security attribute based access control (FDP_ACF.1) / Loader
+6.19 Subset access control (FDP\ACC.1) / Loader & Security attribute based access control (FDP\ACF.1) / Loader